Imagine having all your recruiting tools working together seamlessly, saving you time and making the entire process more efficient.

 Your tech stack focuses on relieving the current pain points of your recruitment process.
 But, your needs could change in the future, and transitioning between solutions can be a painful process.
 When deciding on which solutions to purchase, consider how easy it would be to replace or stop using them completely.

-Always check that the solutions for your tech stack integrate well and complement each other.
+Always check that your solutions offer strong recruitment software integration, ensuring they complement each other seamlessly.
 It’s a fundamental step to ensuring you build a successful tech stack for your needs.

 One way to ensure your tech stack will work for your needs is to look at examples from similar companies.
 Consult fellow agency recruiters who have built a tech stack and use their experience to construct your own.